-Excellon Resources Inc. (the "Company" or "Excellon") is a silver mining and exploration company listed on the Toronto Stock Exchange and NYSE American, LLC exchange (the "NYSE American") under the symbol EXN and the Frankfurt Stock Exchange under the symbol E4X2.
+Excellon Resources Inc. (the "Company" or "Excellon") is a silver mining and exploration company listed on the Toronto Stock Exchange (the "TSX"), NYSE American LLC Exchange (the "NYSE American") under the symbol EXN and the Frankfurt Stock Exchange under the symbol E4X2.
 Excellon's vision is to create wealth by realizing strategic opportunities through discipline and innovation for the benefit of employees, communities and shareholders.
-The Company is advancing a precious metals growth pipeline that includes: Platosa, Mexico's highest-grade silver mine since production commenced in 2005; Kilgore, a high quality gold development project in Idaho; and an option on Silver City, a high-grade epithermal silver district in Saxony, Germany with 750 years of mining history and no modern exploration.
+The Company is advancing a precious metals growth pipeline that includes: Platosa, a high-grade silver mine producing in Mexico since 2005; Kilgore, an advanced gold exploration project in Idaho with strong economics and significant growth and discovery potential; and an option on Silver City, a high-grade epithermal silver district in Saxony, Germany with 750 years of mining history and no modern exploration.
 The Company also aims to continue capitalizing on current market conditions by acquiring undervalued projects.

-On April 2, 2020, the Company announced a temporary suspension of mining, milling and exploration activities at its Mexican operations in accordance with the Mexican Presidential Order to mitigate the spread of COVID-19.
+On April 2, 2020, the Company announced a temporary suspension of mining, milling and exploration activities at its Mexican operations in accordance with the Mexican Presidential Order to mitigate the spread of COVID-19 (the "Suspension").
+The Suspension impacted all industries considered non-essential across Mexico.
+For the Company, the Suspension resulted in the suspension of mining operations, though essential care and maintenance activities required at the Company's operations were permitted to continue.
+At Platosa, such essential care and maintenance included ongoing labour costs and water pumping to maintain water levels of the mine, incurring a cost during the Suspension of approximately \$3,300 during a period of negligible revenues.
 The Mexican Government subsequently declared mining an essential service, and companies were allowed to commence activities to restart operations on June 1, 2020, provided they met the COVID-19 guidelines established by the Mexican Government.
 The Company recommenced mining and exploration activities in June 2020 and concentrate shipments resumed on July 6, 2020.
+The Suspension and associated care and maintenance costs impacted the comparative information included in these financial statements.

-On April 22, 2020, the Company completed the acquisition of Otis Gold Corp. ("Otis") by way of a statutory plan of arrangement resulting in Otis becoming a wholly-owned subsidiary of Excellon (Note 5).
+On April 22, 2020, the Company completed the acquisition of Otis Gold Corp. ("Otis") by way of a statutory plan of arrangement resulting in Otis becoming a wholly-owned subsidiary of Excellon.